OpenNebula/docs/source/management_and_operations/capacity_planning/affinity.rst

         POLICY = "ANTI_AFFINED"
     ]

-    ANTI_AFFINED = "workers, backup"
+    ANTI_AFFINED = "databases, backup"

-.. warning:: Note that a role policy has to be coherent with any role-role policy, i.e. a role with an ``ANTI_AFFINED`` policy cannot be included in any ``AFFINED`` role-role rule.
+.. important:: Note that a role policy has to be coherent with any role-role policy, i.e. a role with an ``ANTI_AFFINED`` policy cannot be included in any ``AFFINED`` role-role rule.

 Scheduler Configuration and Remarks
 --------------------------------------------------------------------------------